bullhorn/rest-api-docs/source/includes/_association.md

 ------ | -------- | -----
 fields | yes* | Comma-separated list of field names.
 Use fields or layout, but not both. layout | yes* | Name of a configured layout.
-Use fields or layout, but not both. showReadOnly | no | (true/false) Whether to show read-only fields.
+Use fields or layout, but not both. ids | no | List of entity ids.
+This is only required in the body of the POST call. showReadOnly (optional) | no | (true/false) Whether to show read-only fields.
 Only applies when the layout parameter is used. count | no | Limit on the number of records to return.
 If the set of matched results is larger than count, cap the returned results at size count.
 Max allowed count 10k.
-Only required in the body of the call. start | no | From the set of matched results, return record numbers start through (start + count).
-Only required in the body of the call. orderBy | no | Name of property on which to base the order of returned entities. meta | no | off, basic, or full.
+This is only required in the body of the POST call. start | no | From the set of matched results, return record numbers start through (start + count).
+This is only required in the body of the POST call. orderBy | no | Name of property on which to base the order of returned entities. meta | no | off, basic, or full.
 Default is off (no meta).
 Returns metadata that describes the structure of returned entity data. showEditable | no | (true/false) Whether to show the _editable field in responses.
 The _editable field indicates whether an entity is editable.
 Default value is false.